Identifiability of interaction kernels in mean-field equations of interacting particles: Introduction

+This study provides a complete characterization of the identifiability of kernels in MFE by the probabilistic loss functional.
+The key is to determine the \emph{data-dependent} function space of identifiability (FSOI), in which the quadratic loss functional has a unique minimizer.
+We consider two \emph{data-adaptive} $L^2$ spaces: one is unweighted with the Lebesgue measure, and the other is weighted with a data-dependent exploration measure.
+In each $L^2$ space, the second-order derivative of the loss functional defines a semi-positive integral operator, which acts as the operator of inversion.
+The FSOI is then the closure of this integral operator's eigenspace of nonzero eigenvalues.
+Furthermore, identifiability holds in the $L^2$ space if and only if the integral operator is strictly positive.
+However, the inverse problem is ill-posed due to the inversion of a compact operator.
+Our results apply to both radial and non-radial interaction kernels.

+Together with \cite{LLMTZ21,LiLu20}, this study completes a full characterization of the identifiability of kernels in interacting particle systems with either finitely or infinitely many particles.
+Notably, there are significant differences between these two settings.
+For systems with $N$ particles, the identifiability holds in the weighted $L^2$ space because of a coercivity condition with a constant $\frac{1}{N-2}$ (see \cite[Proposition 2.1]{LLMTZ21}), and the inverse problem is well-posed.
+In contrast, for the inverse problem of the MFE, no coercivity holds in $L^2$ (in agreement with the above coercivity constant vanishes as $N\to\infty$), the identifiability barely holds in $L^2$, and the inverse problem is ill-posed.

-In computational practice, this implies that the regression matrix becomes ill-conditioned as the dimension of the hypothesis space increases.
+The identifiability has important implications for computational practice.
+The ill-posedness implies that the normal matrix in regression becomes ill-conditioned as the dimension of the hypothesis space increases.
 Thus, regularization is necessary.
-The two ambient $L^2$ spaces provides natural norms for the Tikhonov regularization.
-In the context of singular value decomposition (SVD) analysis, we demonstrate numerically that the weighted $L^2$ norm is preferable over the the unweighted $L2$ space because it leads to larger eigenvalues.
+The two ambient $L^2$ spaces provide natural norms for the Tikhonov regularization.
+We demonstrate numerically that the weighted $L^2$ norm is preferable over the unweighted $L^2$ space because it leads to more accurate regularized estimators in the context of singular value decomposition (SVD) analysis.